 Dowdy Lake has the largest and most popular campground in the area: Dowdy Lake Campground.
 It has 52 RV sites and 10 walk-in sites for tents only.
 You can make reservations up to 6 months in advance for the RV sites on Recreation.gov.

-Peak season can get pretty packed here, so make a reservation early if you’re set on staying next to Dowdy Lake with an RV.
+Make a reservation early if you’re set on staying next to Dowdy Lake with an RV.
 Electrical hookups are at each RV site, as well as tent pads, picnic tables, and fire rings with grills.
 The campground includes toilets, drinking water, trash collection, and firewood onsite.
 There is no RV dump station.

 There are other campgrounds at West Lake Campground (reservation link) and down south at Bellaire Campground (reservation link).
 These are both smaller than Dowdy Campground but offer similar amenities.